 Ensuring that business partners, customers, the banking supervisory authorities and the public have confidence in the responsible and legally compliant behaviour of all IKB employees is extremely important to the Bank's reputation.
 Preventing corruption and bribery is one of IKB's key compliance goals and applies on a Group-wide basis.
-In accordance with section 25h of the German Banking Act (KWG), responsibility for combating criminal acts is assigned to a central office within the Governance & Compliance function.
+In accordance with section 25h of the German Banking Act (KWG), responsibility for combating criminal acts is assigned to a central office within the Governance & Compliance staff department.

-IKB has issued a written Code of Conduct.
-The Code of Conduct sets out binding values and principles of conduct for all activities and contains guidance on handling gratuities.
-The binding conduct requirements and process guidelines for the Bank and its employees are documented in writing in the compliance regulations.
-The principles and values set out in the IKB Code of Conduct include requirements for the conduct of all employees at all locations of the Group.
+IKB has compiled a Code of Conduct and documented the binding conduct requirements and process guidelines for employees in writing in its regulations.
+The Code of Conduct sets out binding values and principles of conduct for all activities by all employees at all locations of the Group.